envoyproxy/nighthawk/docs/root/updating_envoy_dependency.md

 If you encounter an error that looks like:

 ```
-ERROR: REDACTED/nighthawk/test/integration/BUILD:32:11: no such package '@python_pip_deps//pypi__more_itertools':
+ERROR: REDACTED/nighthawk/test/integration/BUILD:32:11: no such package '@nh_pip3//pypi__more_itertools':
-BUILD file not found in directory 'pypi__more_itertools' of external repository @python_pip_deps.
+BUILD file not found in directory 'pypi__more_itertools' of external repository @nh_pip3.
 Add a BUILD
 file to a directory to mark it as a package. and referenced by '//test/integration:integration_test_base_lean'
 ```